hkraji/weather-widget/README.md

 ##Settings

 All customization is done in `weather.rb` job file.
 You will need to provide [CITY_ID](http://bulk.openweathermap.org/sample/city.list.json.gz) and register with OpenWeatherMap to get [API_KEY](http://openweathermap.org/appid).
-Rest of the setting are commented in code and can be changed, this includes changing climacons icons and colors.
+Rest of the settings are well commented in tje code and can be changed, this includes changing climacons icons and colors.
 Contributions on more rich experience with these settings are welcomed.

 ##Contribution